algorich/code-snippets/flash_notifications/README.md

 ## Step 1:

-Create a `notification_helper.rb` with the code above
+Create a `notification_helper.rb` with the code below

 ```ruby
 module NotificationHelper